michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0057.md

 ### Definition
 - adj: showing lack of care for consequences
 ### Family
+- irresponsible: irresponsibility, irresponsibleness, irresponsibly+
+- irresponsibility: irresponsibilities
+- responsibility: responsibilities
-irresponsible: irresponsibility, irresponsibleness, irresponsibly+;irresponsibility: irresponsibilities;responsibility: responsibilities;responsible: irresponsible, responsibility, responsibleness, responsibly
+- responsible: irresponsible, responsibility, responsibleness, responsibly
 ### Examples
 - I let them think I was an absentminded and irresponsible pre-teen.
 - “While we reserve the right to respond, we will not drop to this level of irresponsible diplomacy,” the statement said.